ayoubedd/project42/README.md

 - **Link:** [inception](https://github.com/ayoubedd/inception)

 ### webserv
-- **Description:** This project what made feel conforatble with web Technologies in general, it's about creating a webserv from the ground up, realying on nothing but Berkeley sockets api and C++98 standard library.
+- **Description:** This is a team project what made feel conforatble with web Technologies in general, it's about creating a webserv from the ground up, realying on nothing but Berkeley sockets api and C++98 standard library.
 - **Technologies/Tools Used:** C++, Make
 - **Key Learnings:** HTTP Spec, Multipart-formdata, Event driven programing
 - **Link:** [webserv](https://github.com/ayoubedd/webserv)

 ### ft_transcendence
-- **Description:** The last project in the common core, a team project about creating a in browser pong game, with chat features, firends, one to one games, spectating other games.
+- **Description:** The last project in the common core, a team project about creating a in browser realtime pong game, with chat features, firends, one to one games, spectating other games.
 - **Technologies/Tools Used:** Nodejs, Typescript, Matterjs, Vuejs, Nestjs
 - **Key Learnings:** Got the opportunity to build a faily complex app with modern solutions, like Typescript, Nodejs and Vuejs.
 - **Link:** [ft_transcendence](https://github.com/ayoubedd/ft_transcendence)

 ## Acknowledgments
-Thanks everyong i worked with in these projects it really was a blast, thank you again.
+Thanks to everyong i worked with in these projects it really was a blast.

 Last but not least to all of my friend in 1337 Benguerir i appreciate you all, and to all the 42 community.